+In a predatory attack, a bear is often silent as it stalks its prey.
 It won’t exhibit defensive behaviors, like huffing or slapping the ground.
 When a predacious bear attacks it is to eat, and the victim must fight back.

 Healthy black bears rarely attack defensively, according to Herrero’s research.
 Instead, they prefer to retreat or intimidate by bluff charging.
 Grizzly bears are more likely to attack defensively to protect their cubs, a food source, or when they’ve been surprised.
 In a defensive attack, playing dead can be an effective strategy—lay on your stomach, legs together, with hands clasped behind your neck.

 In either case, bear spray is the only effective protection against an attack.
 The Journal of Wildlife Management reports bear deterrent spray is effective 92 percent of the time in brown bears attacks, and 90 percent of the time in black bear attacks.
 Herrero’s research backs this up, confirming people who defended themselves with pepper spray escaped injury most of the time, and those who were injured experienced shorter duration attacks and less severe injuries.

 16 Remove a barbed fish hook